Coming Q3 2026

 Channel selection drives source/medium

 Pick "Paid Social" and the tool knows the correct source/medium for GA4.
 Pick "Display" and it sets the right combination.
-No guessing, no checking the documentation, no (undefined) in your channel report.
+No guessing, no checking the documentation, no Unassigned in your channel report.

 Configurable taxonomy and syntax